-The females of this medium-sized mining bee have a black head, thorax and abdomen, pale buffish-grey bands of hair on the abdomen, a buff tuft of hair at the end of the abdomen and pale buffish hindleg hairs.
-It is a speciality of the southern Iberian Peninsula, particularly on southern and western dune systems.
+The females of this medium-sized mining bee have a black head, thorax and abdomen, pale buffish-grey bands of hair on the abdomen, a buff terminal fringe of hair at the end of the abdomen and pale buffish hindleg hairs.
+The hairs on the terminal fringe and hind tibia are strongly branches (plumose), which is a useful ID feature.
+The foveae are also pale and broad.
+This species is a speciality of the southern Iberian Peninsula, particularly on southern and western dune systems.
 Females nest in rather loose sand, much like Andrena barbilabris.

 Distribution: In Europe, this species is confined to the southern coast of Spain and the southern and western coasts of Portugal, roughly between Lisbon and Motril.
 There are a handful of inland records also.